abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 > Consider a octal(base-8) number system where numbers are only 0-7.
 The operation is whenever some input is given we have to add 1 to that number and give the result again in the octal number system.

-Remember that when we add 7+1=8 is not a valid octal number so we have to use modular arithmetic to find the valid octal nubmer for the result.
+Remember that when we add 7+1=8 will exceed our limit.
+So we have to use modular arithmetic to find a octal nubmer that is within our limit.
 In this case the result will be ((7+1) mod 8) = 0.

 $$
 \begin{equation}\tag{Ex-7}